xlab-uiuc/openctest/core/run_ctest/README.md

 ```
 "maven_args": ["-DfailIfNoTests=false"]
 ```
+*For "ctest_selected", please specify the ctests you want to run in the input file, if you want to run all the ctests, just remain the file empty.
 *Second*, run `./run_ctest.sh`.
 Each correctly formatted configuration file in the `conf_file_dir` folder will be tested sequentially.

 ### Result